VigneshVSV/hololinked-docs/source/howto/clients.rst

                 self.device.integration_time_micros(integration_time)

 The response is described in the ``output`` field of the action's description (``output_schema`` in the action decorator) and may be omitted if it is python's ``None``.
-In general, the request and response contents are JSON objects (i.e having the same ``contentType``) and therefore specified only once in the form in this case.
-Since, currently, only JSON serializer is supported for HTTP protocol, another content type is not possible with this package.
+In general, the request and response contents are JSON (i.e having the same ``contentType``) and therefore specified only once in the form in this case.
+Since, currently, only JSON serializer is supported for HTTP protocol in this package, another content type is not possible.
 However, in the general Thing Description itself, it is possible to separate the request and response content types if necessary.

 Regarding events, consider the ``measurement_event`` event: